 - Even if you are playing high-octane AAA titles, restrict gaming for a shorter time with intervals in-between to get the temperature back to normal.

 If you ever encounter PS4/PS5 game crashing issues, you can try rebuilding the database.
-This process scans through the system to find corrupted files and errors and fix them.
+This process scans through the system to find and fix corrupted files and errors.

 - Turn off the PlayStation (4 or 5).